Skip to main content

 You can also put on your skates in the Swedish capital.
 Trekanten in Liljeholmen is closest to the city if you opt for skating on natural ice.
 Drevviken, Magelungen and Långsjön are also popular skating spots in Stockholm.

 Half an hour from Stockholm, you can skate on natural ice at Hellasgården.
-The ice season here usually starts at the end of January.
+The ice season typically begins at the end of January here.
 Some organisations that offer guided tours are True Nature Sweden, Green Trails and Stockholm Adventure.

 And finally, you can also find several ice rinks in the heart of the city.
 At Kungsträdgården, you can even rent skates.